 Detailed Recipe Directions

-- Making the Glaze: In a mixing bowl, combine brown sugar, balsamic vinegar, minced garlic, and a sprinkle of salt and pepper.
-Stir well until the sugar is dissolved and the mixture is combined.
+- Make the Glaze: In a bowl, mix brown sugar, balsamic vinegar, minced garlic, a pinch of salt and pepper .
+Stir until the sugar mostly melts .

 Tips for Optimal Results